victorclaessen/home-assistant.io/source/_integrations/sensibo.markdown

 Configuring this action also turns Climate React on.

 When using the action, the state needs to be set to precisely what Sensibo API expects.
-The first time it's recommended to use the app to configure it.
+The first time, it's recommended to use the app to configure it.

 {% endnote %}